ene-rs/ene-kafka/readme.md

 - **Limited consumer and producer configurations**: One of the goals of Ene Kafka is to abstract away all the technicalities of Kafka and to make it easier to implement event-driven microservices quickly and reliably.
 It would however be nice if the consumer and producer configurations could be more flexible.
 This is something that can be implemented quite easily.

+## MSRV
+The minimum supported Rust version is 1.70

 ## Open to Contributions
 Ene Kafka is an open-source project and we welcome contributions from the community.
 If you have any ideas for improvements or new features, please feel free to open an issue or a pull request.